oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bit 4 of the PUBWOS Flags.

 This field signifies whether the existing Retained Message for this topic is replaced or kept.
-For a detailed description of Retained Messages see [[4.13 Retained Messages]](#retained-messages).
+For a detailed description of Retained Messages see [4.13 Retained Messages](#retained-messages).

 #### 3.6.1.3 Topic Alias or Topic Name Length <a id='ppws--topic-alias-or-topic-name-length'></a>